romanpauk/fluidstore/readme.md

 Lets look at how crdt::set looks like with respect to inheritance and map/sets usage:

-- [crdt::set](include/fluidstore/crdts/set.h) - based on two different crdt::set_base classes, one for delta temporary for mutating operations and other for the data structure itself
+- [crdt::set](include/fluidstore/crdts/set.h) - two specializations, delta one for gathering mutations and state one for preserving full state
     - [crtd::dot_kernel](include/fluidstore/crdts/dot_kernel.h), the core of the containers, shared between map and set implementation
         - map with keys/values and additional data
             - [crdt::dot_context](include/fluidstore/crdts/dot_context.h) is tracking dot data for each replica, for each value, for associative container version